QMCPACK/qmcpack/README.md

 [Complete instructions for downloading, compiling, and installing QMCPACK are given in the manual](https://qmcpack.readthedocs.io/en/develop/installation.html).
 Guides are provided for [installing QMCPACK on common workstations and supercomputers](https://qmcpack.readthedocs.io/en/develop/installation.html).
 We also provide build scripts are for many systems in the config directory.
-The following sectionsparts of this README give a brief overview.
+The following sections of this README give a brief overview.

 # Installation Prerequisites